NaveenKumar-3424/AzureCloudTraining/Day-05/JenkinsWebAppDeployment.md

 **Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
 Open port 8080 in the inbound traffic rules as show below.

-- EC2 > Instances > Click on <Instance-ID>
+- VM > Networking > Click on Inbound rule
-- In the bottom tabs -> Click on Security
-- Security groups
 - Add inbound traffic rules as shown in the image (you can just allow TCP 8080 as well, in my case, I allowed `All traffic`).

 <img width="1187" alt="Screenshot 2023-02-01 at 12 42 01 PM" src="https://user-images.githubusercontent.com/43399466/215975712-2fc569cb-9d76-49b4-9345-d8b62187aa22.png">